isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1461.md

 ---
-title: Swingvy-Swingvy - Swingvy Full suite for 25 users
+title: UNIPRO E-COMMERCE ONLINE STORE Version 2.0-ECOM - LITE
 permalink: /productivity-solutions-grant/solutionrepo/solution1461
 ---

 ### Description

-Swingvy is the modern HR platform for small and mid-sized businesses.
-By seamlessly connecting all HR information, Swingvy automates every administrative work - HR, claims, payroll and benefits - without hassle.
-Swingvy aims to replace paperwork or spreadsheets and help SMEs to manage all their HR in one place.
-Swingvy serves over 8,000 companies and has offices in Singapore, Kuala Lumpur, Taiwan and Seoul.
+Unipro Ecommerce Online store aims to provide SME the opportunity to create an online presence and explore its business in online platform.
+It helps the SME to create more convenience for their customers to explore the products and services at the convenient time and influence their purchase decision, and give them the opportunities to tap on social media to broaden their branding and increase sales revenue online.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Swingvy_20200348_Annex_3_Part_3.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Unipro_20200667_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria